Xjomwnd2/MovieRecommendation/Java README.md

 [Software Demo Video](http://youtube.link.goes.here)

+- To Run the Program type at the terminal:

+    javac MovieRecommendationSystem.java
+    java MovieRecommendationSystem

-- To Run the Program: javac MovieRecommendationSystem.java java MovieRecommendationSystem OR Just: java MovieRecommendationSystem
+    OR Just: java MovieRecommendationSystem
 # Development Environment

 IDE Used: IntelliJ IDEA and VS Code (tested on both)